Client: Millennium Challenge Corporation

 Country: Timor-Leste

-This intervention will establish the Center of Excellence (COE) for Teacher Education as an autonomous institution under the Ministry of Higher Education, Science, and Culture (MHESC).
-The project will also advise on legal reforms, requiring future teachers to obtain professional certification from the COE to work in ministry-supported positions.
-Additionally, it promotes gender inclusivity by encouraging female leadership through the Women’s Economic Empowerment in Education (WEEE) initiative.
+TALENT is establishing a Center of Excellence for Teacher Education as an autonomous institution under the Ministry of Higher Education, Science, and Culture.
+The project also advises on legal reforms, requiring future teachers to obtain professional certification from the center to work in ministry-supported positions.
+Additionally, it promotes gender inclusivity by encouraging female leadership through the Women’s Economic Empowerment in Education initiative.

 RELATED CONTENT: